Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Effect on the Motorization Requirements

 where:

-because when a leg is in the aerial phase, the static force unit is disconnected.
-The constraint limits the peak force needed at the motors to three times its continuous force as for typical electric motors \cite{robodrive_motor_2021}.
+The constraint limits the peak force needed at the motors to three times its rated force as for typical electric motors \cite{robodrive_motor_2021}.

-For Design~C, a single dynamic force unit is designed to track to total output force $f_\text{out}$:
+For Design~C, a single dynamic force unit is designed to track the total force $f_\text{tot}$ of both legs:

-We assume a differential-like mechanism for the transmission after the actuator when both legs are connected to the actuator.
-In this condition, the actuator speed and $V_\text{sharing}$ and force $f_\text{sharing}$ are:
+In a differential-like transmission mechanism where both legs are connected to a single actuator, the actuator's speed $V_\text{sharing}$ and force $f_\text{sharing}$ are:

-From equations \ref{eq:output_force} and \ref{eq:differential_force}, the total GRF is doubled when the number of legs connected to the actuation $N_\text{legs}$ is 2 which happens during walking, squatting and jumping.
-For any $N_\text{legs}$, the required dynamic force at the motor is given by:
+From equations \ref{eq:output_force} and \ref{eq:differential_force}, when the two legs are connected to the shared actuator ($N_\text{legs}$=2), the available GRF is doubled.
+For a given task, the required force at the motor is then:

 Finally, for Design D, the static force is found by solving equations~\ref{eq:optimization} and \ref{eq:f_dynB}, but replacing $f_{i}(t)$ by equation~\ref{eq:C_motorForce}.